Nick Ramphal

 • AXIS Capital in connection with its announced USD11bn all-stock “merger of equals” with PartnerRe to create a global insurer and reinsurer, and in its subsequent defense of the transaction from a hostile suitor.

-• eBay in its USD2.4bn acquisition of GSI Commerce and its simultaneous divestiture of certain business units of GSI Commerce to NRG Commerce in a transaction valued at USD498m.
+• eBay in its USD2.4bn acquisition of GSI Commerce and its simultaneous USD498m divestiture of Fanatics and other business units of GSI to its founder.

 Private Equity representations